divaricatum/cl-faq/README.md

 <span id="s17q2"></span>

-### Why does read-from-string signal an end-of-file error even when I pass the eof-error-p argument as nil?
+### Q. Why does read-from-string signal an end-of-file error even when I pass the eof-error-p argument as nil?

 According to the ANSI spec, a null eof-error-p argument suppresses an end-of-file condition that occurs just before reading a new object, but